DistributedProofreaders/ppcomp/doc/css-transform.rst

 Italics
 .......

 Italics are surrounded by underscores.
-Same for cite, abbr, ...
+Same for em, cite, abbr, ...

 Some CSS examples